 Finally, many will claim that that the stock market was already on the uptrend, and the global economy was due for an expansion, which is also true in many ways.

 Charles Corsello is President and co-founder of Connecticut-based TaxDebtHelp.com, a national provider of tax resolution, tax settlement, tax guidance and services.
 He is a licensed tax professional.

 Clearly, his rhetoric affects markets

 Tim Brown – Web Designer, Marketer Founder – The Hook Agency

 When a President talks about cutting regulations, the stock market gets excited.
 ‘Animal Spirits’ are the ‘spirit of the market’ and relate to hiring, planning, and anticipating, perhaps lower taxes and more freedom to do work without the government interfering.
 To me, it seems obvious that this type of rhetoric has stimulated ‘animal spirits,’ and led to a generous rise, albeit tenuous.
 The administration has to follow-through on some of its promises still – and then it remains to be seen if those will indeed support the rise long term.

 Trump has made me over $1.5 million!

-Yes he’s responsible for the rally, because of the corporate tax cut.
-Here’s living proof – Maxine Waters wants to regulate the banking industry and look what happened, the market plummeted yesterday.
-If Hillary had won, no way she would’ve done a corporate tax cut, if anything, she would have increased taxes.
+Yes, he’s responsible for the rally because of the corporate tax cut.
+Here’s living proof – Maxine Waters wants to regulate the banking industry and look at what happened; the market plummeted yesterday.
+If Hillary had won, no way, she would’ve done a corporate tax cut, if anything, she would have increased taxes.